-Credit losses shown in the above Table 7 may be compared to ECL as defined by the Basel III capital rule shown in Table 8 below.
+Charge-offs shown in Table 7 (Net Loan Charge-Offs) may be compared to ECL as defined by the Basel III capital rule and as shown in Table 8 (Expected Credit Loss) below.
 There are, however, some definitional differences between the two measures.

-ECL is in most cases the product of PD, LGD, and EAD as described in the Credit Risk Overview section of this document.
-PD is measured as the through-the-cycle long-run average of exposures with given risk characteristics (e.g. risk ratings for wholesale exposures, credit scores, and loan-to-value ratios for retail exposures).
-PD (and ECL) will rise and fall less over a full credit cycle than actual defaults and credit losses will vary for the same periods.
-LGD is the loss rate expected for loans that default under severely stressed periods and includes costs (workout expenses and discounting of delayed cash flows) that are not included in charge-offs.
-LGD (and ECL) will therefore be higher than losses shown as charge-offs, particularly during non-stressed periods.
-Further, ECL includes the losses expected for defaulted loans that remain on the balance sheet.
-We expect future charge-offs from these loans as well as from loans that are not yet defaulted.
+For loans not defaulted, ECL is the product of PD, LGD, and EAD as described in the Credit Risk Overview section of this document.
+No ECL is computed for credit exposures that are marked to market.
+PD is measured as the through-the-cycle long-run average of exposures with given risk characteristics (e.g., risk ratings for wholesale exposures; credit scores and loan-to-value ratios for retail exposures).
+Since the PD assigned for each such group of exposures (e.g., those with a certain borrower grade) is the average across time, portfolio-level PD will rise and fall less over a credit cycle than actual defaults over that same cycle.
+Actual defaults will be above PD for a particular exposure group during stressed periods and lower than PD during non-stressed periods of a credit cycle.
+Because ECL is determined in part based on PD, ECL will tend to be higher than charge-offs during non-stressed periods and lower than charge-offs during stressed periods.
+Migration of particular exposures to better or worse grades explains some but not all of the variation in observed defaults.

+LGD is the loss rate expected for loans that default during severely stressed periods.
+LGD includes costs (workout expenses and discounting of delayed cash flows) that are not included in charge-offs, and actual losses for defaulted loans tend to be higher during stressed periods than in other times; therefore, LGD (and, as a result, ECL) is typically higher than charge-offs, particularly during non-stressed periods.
+ECL is an annual measure, which must be taken into account when comparing to actual losses during a period.

+Furthermore, ECL includes losses expected for defaulted loans that remain on the balance sheet.
+We expect that there will be future charge-offs from these loans as well as from exposures that are not yet defaulted.
 However, to avoid double counting, the ECL for such loans should not be included when summing ECL across time to compare with actual losses.
-At December 31, 2019, the amount of ECL for defaulted exposures was marginal except in the residential mortgage portfolio, where ECL was \$0.1 billion.